-User Operations and the AP28 call under COVID-19 conditions
+User Operations under COVID-19 conditions

 Beamline working conditions